Z-nassar/03-Miniproject-Team-15/README.md

 For the question below, feel free to use musical scale of your choice!

 [Music Examples](https://github.com/twisst/Music-for-Raspberry-Pi-Pico/blob/main/play.py)
-# Raspberry Pi Pico 2W API Integration
+# Raspberry Pi Pico 2W API Integration (John Goytia, Prashast Pandey)

 This project demonstrates how to integrate an API with the Raspberry Pi Pico 2W to enable remote interaction over Wi-Fi.
 The Pico 2W is programmed to connect to a wireless network, making it accessible to other devices on the same network.